fosuniverse/oscghana-website/README.md

 cd oscghana-website
 ```

-- Create and checkout to a new branch for your feature
+- Create and checkout to a new branch for your features

 ```sh
 git checkout -b about-us-component